Children in the military: Iran

 Current Iranian law officially prohibits the recruitment of those under 16.

 During the Iran–Iraq War, male children were drafted into the Basij paramilitary militia where, according to critics of the Iranian government, they "were sent to the front as waves of human shields".
 Other sources have estimated the total number of all Iranian casualties to be in the 200,000–600,000 range.
 One source estimates that 3% of the Iran–Iraq War's casualties were under the age of 14.

 There were male Iranian children who left school and participated in the Iran–Iraq War without the knowledge of their parents, including Mohammad Hossein Fahmideh.
 Iraqi officers claimed that they sometimes captured Iranian child soldiers as young as eight years old.

 As of 2018 the Iranian government has been recruiting children from Iran and Afghanistan to fight in the Syrian Civil War on the side of forces loyal to the Assad government.

+During the 2026 Iran war, Rahim Nadali, an IRGC official in Tehran, announced the launch of the initiative "For Iran" which recruits 12-year olds into the Basij militia for them to assist in manning "operational patrols" and checkpoints, as well as providing logistical support and performing other duties.
+This move contradicts Iran's commitment to abstain from the use of children in military activities under the Convention on the Rights of the Child.
+However, Nadali justified to move stating "Given that the age of those coming forward has dropped and they are asking to take part, we lowered the minimum age to 12".
+According to Al-Arabiya, from the beginning of the war, Tehran residents reported of untrained teenagers and youths armed with Uzi sub-machine guns and Kalshnikov rifles, stopping vehicles, shouting orders, and firing warning shots into the air.